hipe/tmx/beauty_salon/test/fixture-files/ruby-current-version/README.md

     current scope, which is reasonable given how young this project is.

-  - if we ever attempt such a thing, it would require a significant re-architecting of our "hooks" and "tupling" architectures, something we are giving thought to currently but it is not an implementation priority.
+  - if we ever attempt such a thing, it would require a significant re-architecting of our "hooks" and "structured node" architectures, something we are giving thought to currently but it is not an implementation priority.